 - Discover the ancient narrow streets of the old Jewish quarter.

 - Check out Girona’s lively club scene.

 - Play golf on all the fantastic golf courses in the surroundings.

 The Arabian Bath in Girona used to be used for public bathing.
-Although the name may suggest otherwise, this building is, in fact, Romanesque in design and architecture, taking inspiration from the old Roman baths.
-There are however some influences of Muslim architecture inside.
+Although the name may suggest otherwise, this building is, in fact, Romanesque in design and architecture and takes inspiration from the old Roman baths.
+There are, however, some influences of Muslim architecture inside.
 Inside you will find 3 rooms: the frigidarium (cold pool), caldarium (hot pool), and tepidarium (warm pool).
 Of these 3 rooms, the frigidarium stands out the most for its striking design and layout.

 Casas de l’Onyar, houses that make Girona really stand out, were built in the Middle Ages.
-They feature brightly colored stone reflecting in the river on which banks they stand.
-These houses offer spectacular views of plazas with pillars and columns surrounded by steep alleys.
-Casas de l’Onyar really are one of the most spectacular sights in Girona and definitely a must-see on your visit here.
+They feature brightly coloured stone which is reflected in the river.
+These houses offer spectacular views of plazas with pillars and columns, surrounded by steep alleys.
+Casas de l’Onyar really are one of the most colourful sights in Girona and definitely a must-see on your visit here.